enormandeau/github_tutorial/README.md

 ![be social](images/be-social.gif)

 ## An introduction to Git and GitHub
 This tutorial covers the basics of the Git version control tool in combination with the popular GitHub web platform.

-## Who is this tutorial for?
-This tutorial is aimed at students and academics who program in the context of their research barrier.
+It is aimed at students and academics who program in the context of their research and want to learn move about social coding.

 ## What problems are we trying to solve?
 - Collaborating with others
-- Work on your code from anywhere
+- Open Science: sharing your code
-- Increase your online visibility
+- Increasing your online visibility
+- Working on your code from anywhere
-- Improve coding and analysis practices
+- Improving coding and analysis practices
-- Structure your code and projects better
+- Structuring your code and projects better
-- Create basic web pages to show your analyses
+- Creating basic web pages to show your analyses
+- Creating easy documentation and tutorials
 - Tracking code modifications and versions
-- Create easy documentation and tutorials
-- Open Science: share your code
-- Show your project is alive
+- Showing your project is alive
 - Improving your carreer

 Git and GitHub can help you accomplish the above.
 However, **they will require